-Treatment Technique (a) (Type of approved filtration technology used) Conventional Filtration Turbidity Performance Standards (b) (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to .2 NTU in 95% of measurements in a month.
-2 - Not exceed .2 NTU for more than eight consecutive hours.
+Treatment Technique (a) (Type of approved filtration technology used) Trident Package Water Treatment System.
+The Trident water treatment system utilizes a two-stage configuration consisting of an up-flow buoyant bead and compressible media Adsorption Clarifier system followed by a conventional down-flow mixed media filter to produce high quality water.
+Turbidity Performance Standards (b) (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to 0.2 NTU in 95% of measurements in a month.
+2 - Not exceed 0.2 NTU for more than eight consecutive hours.
+3 - Not exceed 5 NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-3 - Not exceed 1.0 NTU at any time.
-Highest single turbidity measurement during the year .2 Number of violations of any surface water treatment requirements 0
+97.6% Highest single turbidity measurement during the year 1.7 NTU Number of violations of any surface water treatment requirements 1